Col.

 star James William McGinley was born on October 2nd 1878, to Irish

-played big league Baseball for the St Louis Cardinals in the National
+he played big league Baseball for the St Louis Cardinals in the

-League.
-He had a short playing career at the top which lasted only
+National League.
+He had a short playing career at the top which

-League was short, he was regarded as a pretty good Pitcher, a good
+in the National League was short, he was regarded as a pretty good

 DOROTHY